 Design is a subjective thing, and the Pixel 3's was admittedly polarizing.
 Personally, I like the symmetry of the smaller model and find it very simple and clean, though others contend that the bezels — and especially the massive notch on the Pixel 3 XL — make Google's latest flagships rather ugly and dated-looking.
 It would be great to see the company shake that perception with a slimmer, tighter aesthetic and perhaps even more exotic surfaces beyond glossy, painted aluminum and glass.

 If Google can really pull off Soli in a reliable way, it'll be a breakthrough for technological interaction.
 LG tried to achieve a similar goal through the use of a time-of-flight sensor in the G8 ThinQ, though the results were inconsistent, and the phone was often unable to read gestures unless the user was extremely precise in the placement and visibility of their hand in relation to the front-facing camera.
-Radar may allow Google to get around that limitation, but of course we won't know for sure until we get to test the feature in the flesh — if it even sees the light of day to begin with.
+Radar may allow Google to get around that limitation, but of course we won't know for sure until we get to test the feature in the flesh.

 Of course, we expect the next-generation Pixel to implement Qualcomm's premium system-on-chip, the Snapdragon 855, as well as even better cameras.
-But such improvements are really table stakes for the Pixel 4, so we're more interested in the ways Google could further differentiate the handset from its opposition.
+But such improvements are really table stakes for the Pixel 4, so we're more interested in the phone's advanced gesture and facial recognition, as they present ways Google could further differentiate the handset from its opposition.

 The Pixel 3 is no slouch, but as Android phone makers are continually beefing up their products with increasingly larger amounts of RAM, the Pixel 3's 4 GB of memory feels a bit pedestrian.
 We hope this is raised to at least 6 GB with the next model, as it would provide a nice boost to multitasking and launching apps from memory.